 How accurate are the results?

-- Only the first 125 web pages of each website are tested
+- Only a selection of web pages of each website are tested

 - Only the main website of each organization is tested